saddamarbaa/Web-Design-for-Everybody/README.md

 # Web Design for Everybody

- I made this repository to document my progress while Learning Web Design for Everybody: Basics of Web Development & Coding Specialization Offered By University of Michigan on Coursera.
+Coursera: Web Design for Everybody: Basics of Web Development & Coding Specialization Offered by the University of Michigan.

 link to the Specialization on Coursera https://www.coursera.org/specializations/web-design